timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 This perception didn’t exist in the pure Podium model — if a result didn’t match, it returned nothing.
 In the hybrid version, we had to deal with the qualitative nuance of returning something that might not feel useful to the user.

-That was the focus of our work in the last months I was there: tuning problematic cases and exploring ways to visually communicate that certain results might be "off", while still being the best semantic match available.
+That was the focus of our work during my final months there — work I didn’t get to finish: tuning problematic cases and exploring ways to visually communicate that certain results might be "off", while still being the best semantic match available.

 What stood out during this journey was the company’s willingness to invest — not only in research, but also financially — to improve user experience.
 Even with performance improvements, hybrid search required more computing power: more ElasticSearch resources and ongoing vector processing.